philipce/nifty/README.md

 ## Distribution

-If you want to statically link Nifty and all its dependencies (e.g. for distribution), an example of how to do that will be forthcoming...
-For now, [here's a post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/) that you may find helpful.
+If you want to statically link Nifty and all its dependencies (e.g. for distribution), follow the steps below...
+TODO: create guide; for now, [here's a post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/) that may be helpful.

 ## License